Executive board

 Evangelia (Lila) Gaitanidou (HIT/CERTH, Greece)

 Evangelia (Lila) Gaitanidou is a civil engineer, MSc Transportation systems, working in road safety since 2004.
 She is Head of the Road Safety and Security laboratory in the Hellenic Institute of Transport of the Centre for Research and Technology Hellas (HIT/CERTH).
-She has participated in more than 30 national and EU funded research projects, including IN-SAFETY, RIPCORD-ISEREST, SUPREME, BESTPOINT, DRUID, and currently coordinating the H2020 Drive2theFuture project.
+She has participated in more than 30 national and EU funded research projects, including IN-SAFETY, RIPCORD-ISEREST, SUPREME, BESTPOINT, DRUID, and coordinated the H2020 Drive2theFuture project.
 In the past, she acted as Assistant Editor in European Transport Research Review and as vice-president of the Hellenic Association of Transportation Engineers.
 She is participating in several road safety groups of European associations (ECTRI, ERTRAC, ETSC).

 Secretary